-Step 3: ITS Service Center Review - The ITS Service Center(ITS SC) performs a technical, compatibility, and solutions analysis to ensure the software is compatible and can be supported with in the existing Fredonia computing environment, or recommends / determines if similar software already exists utilizing the University Approved Software List.
+Step 3: ITS Service Center Review - The ITS Service Center(ITS SC) performs a technical, compatibility, and solutions analysis to ensure the software is compatible and can be supported with in the existing Fredonia computing environment, or recommends / determines if similar software already exists.
 The ITSSC also identifies what ITS resources are required to provide support.
 NOTE: All software must be approved by the requestors Director, Dean, or Departmental chair as for possible ongoing financial commitments and permission to possibly utilize University regulated data (Cat - II & III).

 Step 4: Information Security Review - The Information Security Office (“ISO) performs an Information Security risk assessment using Federal and NYS standards to ensure that the software is secure and meets regulatory requirements.
-All software that uses University data must be approved by the Information Security Officer or designee and be added to the University Approved Software List.
+All software that uses University regulated data must be approved by the Information Security Officer or designee.

 If Necessary: Step 5a: Software Terms and Conditions Review: The PD will update the Tracker ticket and moves it into the Contract Services project queue for TofC / TofU negotiation.